While ESPPs (employee stock purchase plans) are a popular way to share company ownership after IPO, the best time to think about it is before an IPO.

-However, it can be put in place pre-IPO, so why wait?
+So, if offering an ESPP to your employees is something that appeals to you, make sure you put it in place pre-IPO.
 Why not take advantage of the relative freedom that being a privately held company gives you… while you still can!

 - Reduced turnover

 - Less tolerance of colleagues perceived to be slacking

 Sound great!
 But what can you do to ensure that your plan will be sufficiently appealing to achieve such a good level of uptake?
 Here are five ESPP design considerations:

 Get your ESPP ready: 5 things you need to consider

 Preparing for an IPO is very hectic so we want to help you run a smooth ESPP design process with the following 5 considerations.